jb90000/git-test/GitHub/learngit/docs.md

 This documentation describes how to use the Karel automatic toothbrush.
-Here's some new text for the merge-test branch.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.
+Note: This toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

 Adding more content to the main branch, to test merge without conflicts.